Last Updated: September 21, 2021

 - Take breaks from media, including social media.

-- Practice physical distancing, not social distancing.
-It is important to stay connected to family, friends, and other support systems.
+- Stay connected to family, friends, and other support systems.

 - Acknowledge your feelings instead of suppressing them.
 It can be helpful to write down your feelings and list what is making you feel this way.
 Acknowledging feelings also includes acknowledging how others feel.
 Telling yourself or others not to worry, be stressed, or panic only tends to make ourselves and others feel worse.